Team Belief DAG: Generalizing the Sequence Form to Team Games for Fast Computation of Correlated Team Max-Min Equilibria via Regret Minimization: Public States and Observations

+The number $3$ is not special in this construction; it can be increased arbitrarily by simply increasing the number of children of {\sf A} and {\sf B}.
+Therefore, in particular, one can construct a family of games in which the public state TB-DAG (without inflation) has exponential size, while our (public observation) TB-DAG has polynomial size.
+This is why \citet{Zhang22:Team} and \citet{Carminati21:Public} insist that inflation be done as a preprocessing step before beginning their constructions.
+The use of public observations, however, removes the need for this step: \begin{proposition} Given any team decision problem $\mathcal{T}$, the TB-DAG of $\mathcal{T}$ is the same no matter whether inflation is applied to $\mc T$ before the construction. \end{proposition}

-But the benefit of public observations goes beyond inflations.
-In fact, even with inflation done as a postprocessing step, there are still cases in which using public observations instead represents an exponential improvement. \begin{proposition} There exists a family of team decision problems in which the LP of \citet{Zhang22:Team} has exponential size, but the TB-DAG has polynomial size. \end{proposition}
+Although inflation {\em can} be performed efficiently, not requiring it as a preprocessing step simplifies the code and makes for a conceptually cleaner construction.
+However, the benefits of public observations go beyond making inflation unnecessary.
+In fact, even with inflation, there are still cases in which using public observations instead represents an exponential improvement. \begin{proposition} There exists a family of team decision problems in which the TB-DAG has polynomial size, but the public state TB-DAG has exponential size, even if inflation is applied as a preprocessing step before building the latter. \end{proposition} The construction that proves \Cref{pr:inflate2} is similar to \Cref{fi:inflation-counterexample} but more involved, and is available in \cref{se:proofs}.

-{\bf The Size of a Team Belief DAG.} Since all our theoretical results depend on the size of the TB-DAG, it is critical to analyze that size.
-The hardness result of \citet{Chu01:NP} means that our size bounds will not be polynomial.
-However, we can still bound the size relative to natural parameters related to the complexity of the game.

-The correspondence between our construction and that of \citet{Zhang22:Team} allows us to achieve similar theoretical guarantees to that paper.
-Here, we explicitly give such results in our language.
-Let $\mc T$ be a team TFSDP with node set $\mc S$ and public state set $\mc P$. \begin{theorem} The TB-DAG of $\mc T$ has at most $\binom{p}{\le w}b^w b'\abs{\mc P} \le (b(p+1))^{w}b' \abs{\mc P}$ edges , where $p$ is the largest effective size of any public state and $w$ is the largest effective size of any belief. \end{theorem}

-The parameter $w$ is identical to the same-named parameter in \citet{Zhang22:Team}, except that it might be smaller due to our public observations inducing smaller beliefs.
-As discussed in that paper, $w$ depends only on the amount of {\em uncommon external information}, that is, {\em observations} (as opposed to decisions) that are not common knowledge to the team.

-In a certain family of team TFSDPs including those with team-public actions, we can do better. \begin{definition} An $n$-player team TFSDP is {\em $k$-private} if, in every public state, there are at most $k$ distinct {\em player} sequences.
-That is, $|\{\sigma_i(h) : i \in [n], h \in P\}| \le k$ for every $P \in \mc P$. \end{definition} This is distinct from the {\em effective size} $p$, which is the total number of {\em team} sequences in $P$.
-In particular, in games with {\em team-public actions} (such as poker), where each player has at most $t$ private types, we have $k \le nt$.

-In a $k$-private team TFSDP, it is possible that $w = (k/n)^n$, so \Cref{th:main} gives a bound of $(2bp)^{(k/n)^n} b'\abs{\mc P}$, which is bad.
-However, we can improve upon this through a more careful analysis.